• Skip to primary navigation

 Yes, you can replace the oil with the same amount of apple sauce.

-Store vegan zucchini bread at room temperature wrapped in plastic wrap or put in a plastic bag for about 2 to 3 days.
-Wrapping the bread is important to prevent the first slice and the outer part from drying.
+Room temperature: store it at room temperature, wrapped in plastic wrap, or in a plastic bag for 3 days.
+Wrapping the bread is essential to prevent the first slice and the outer part from drying.

-To extend storage time you can store it in the fridge, well wrapped, for up to 4 - 5 days.
-Reheat it in the microwave for a few seconds if you don't like it cold.
+Refrigerator: to extend storage time, you can store it in the fridge, well-wrapped, for up to 4 – 5 days.
+Reheat it in the microwave for a few seconds if you don’t like it cold.

-Freeze zucchini bread wrapped in plastic wrap or foil, then put it in an airtight container or in a zip-lock bag and freeze for up to 3 months.
+Freezer: let the bread cool down completely, wrap it in plastic or foil, then put it in an airtight container or a zip-lock bag and freeze for up to 3 months.
 Thaw overnight in the refrigerator.
 Warm up in the microwave if desired.

 For many more easy dessert ideas, check out our desserts category page.